 Some districts have employed retired or partial or full-time release to teachers to serve as Mentors.
 In these situations, NCSOE recommends no more than 12 Induction Candidates or Interns per Mentor.

 Yes.
 In fact, this makes a great deal of sense in very small school districts or consortiums.
-If full-time released Mentors are used, NCTIP recommends no more than 12 Candidates per full-time Mentor.
+If full-time released Mentors are used, NCSOE recommends no more than 12 Candidates per full-time Mentor.

-The responsibility for the cost of participation varies depending on your teaching situation.
-NSCOE does not invoice each participant individually, but rather works with the school district or private school through a Memorandum of Understanding (MOU) that delineates their roles and responsibilities within our programs.
+The responsibility for the cost of participation varies depending on your teaching situation and NCSOE Program.
+For NCTIP, Designated Subjects, Intern Support and Supervision, and the Permit Holder Programs, NCSOE does not invoice each participant individually, but rather works with the school district or private school through a Memorandum of Understanding (MOU) that delineates their roles and responsibilities within our programs.

 Teachers Employed at a School District:

 NCSOE works with each district in the consortium to provide services and support to their Candidates and Interns.
-Most school districts in the consortium cover the cost of NCSOE’s Induction and University-Partnered Intern Support and Supervision Programs for their teachers.
+Most school districts in the consortium cover the cost of NCSOE’s Teacher Induction, Intern Support and Supervision and the Permit Holder Programs for their teachers.
 It is important that you find out if your district has agreed to cover these fees.
 For more information, please refer to the Fee for Service Flyer or contact our office.